Series: Dreams » Next » »

 We are talking about dreams.
-Not dream interpretation, mind you, though I can touch on that some also, but about dreams and the dreaming state.
+Not dream interpretation, though I can touch on that some also, but about dreams and the dreaming state.
 Anyone care to share what they understand to be the state of being we call dreaming?

 I think in some form or another, we don’t leave the dream state.
-Excellent, and yes, you are right.
+Excellent, and yes.
+You are right.

 I’ve heard of rapid eye movement (REM) sleep.
 So when the brain activity shows up in the eyes like that?
-Is a good start, thank you.
+It’s a good start, thank you.
 Have you ever noticed peoples eyes have a habitual movement pattern even while they are awake?

 I’ve noticed some people have shifty eyes.
 Also true, but even those who are showing “normal” eye movement while awake, like say, waiting to pick up their order at a fast food place, have a style of scanning the world around them.
-You can read a lot of their personality in it actually, like if they linger when looking at other people or just flit over them.
+You can read a lot of their personality in it, like if they linger when looking at other people or just flit over them.

 The dreaming state seems weird and unrealistic, or so most people think, but is your waking consciousness any less weird or unrealistic?
 If anything, in dream your mind tries to process the details you scanned over and tried to skip.
 It is more realistic that way.

-I expect I filter it better so it has what I perceive as a more linear flow when awake.
+I expect I filter so it has what I perceive as a more linear flow when awake.
 Otherwise crossing the street, etc. gets messy.
 And this filtering can be constructive, but the quality of that filtering isn’t uniform across people.

 How no two people give the same eye witness accounts to police?
 Nor do two people dream exactly the same.